+35725368683

 Step 4.
 Registration of Contract of the sale in the Land Registry

-• When contracts have been signed, the lawyer of the Purchaser takes the signed contracts to the Inland Revenue Department to be stamped.
+• When contracts have been signed, the Purchaser's lawyer takes the signed contracts to the Inland Revenue Department to be stamped.
 Stamp duties are payable on each contract for real estate purchase, depending on the purchase price (as below).

-• When the signed contracts have been stamped, then be taken by the Purchaser (or his lawyer or representative) to the Land Registry Department to be lodged/registered for Specific Performance purposes.
+• When the signed contracts have been stamped, they are taken by the Purchaser (or his lawyer or representative) to the Land Registry Department to be lodged/registered for Specific Performance purposes.

 • The Lands Office stamps the contract and records it in the Land Registry.
 It secures the buyer’s ownership rights until a separate title deed is issued.